-Moist and fluffy, these pumpkin spice donuts are the perfect fall treat.
+Moist and fluffy, these pumpkin spice donuts are the perfect treat for the fall season!
+And they are whipped up quickly!

-The icing sets firm once it dries so the donuts can easily be stacked or transported.
-The donuts could also be dipped in cinnamon sugar if you prefer that over a glaze.
+The maple glaze sets firm once it dries, so the donuts can easily be stacked or transported.
+They could also be dipped in cinnamon sugar if you prefer that over a glaze.

 Equipment

-For the pumpkin donuts, you'll need one or two full-size 6 cavity donut pans.
+You’ll need one or two full-size 6-cavity donut pans for the pumpkin donuts.
 You can use a metal or silicone donut pan.
-The pans give the homemade donuts their shape so that the donut holes are already cut out.
+The pans give the homemade donuts their shape so the donut holes are already cut out.

-This recipe makes around 8 donuts, so you can use two pans to bake them all at once, or bake them in batches.
-You can use muffin pans if you have no donut pans.
+This recipe makes around 8 donuts, so you can use two pans to bake them all at once or in batches.
+You can use a muffin pan if you have no donut pans.
 This will make around 8-10 small pumpkin muffins.

 Ingredients

-You'll find the ingredient amounts for the homemade pumpkin donuts in the printable recipe card at the bottom of this post.
-But here is a rundown of what you will need with a little extra information.
+You’ll find the ingredient amounts for this pumpkin donut recipe in the printable recipe card at the bottom of this post.
+But here is a rundown of what you will need with some extra information.

-The recipe can easily be doubled if you want to make extra donuts.
+This easy recipe can be doubled if you want to make extra donuts.

 - All-purpose flour

-- Pumpkin puree - use homemade or canned pumpkin puree.
+- Pumpkin puree – use homemade or canned, not pumpkin pie filling.

 - Soft brown sugar - This gives more flavor than white sugar.
 The molasses in the brown sugar goes well with the warming pumpkin spices.

-- Pumpkin spice - Use a ready-made mix or make homemade pumpkin spice mix
+- Pumpkin pie spice – Use a ready-made mix or make a homemade pumpkin spice mix.
+It includes warm spices like cinnamon, nutmeg and cloves.

-- Vegetable oil - A mild vegetable oil like canola oil or liquid coconut oil.
-Oil helps keep the donuts extra moist.
+- Vegetable oil – Oil helps keep the donuts extra moist.

 - Salt